 More chicks have hatched… where do we keep them?
 Who should do the chores… should they be considered rabbit chores or chicken chores?

 One hen and her chicks… another broody hen hatching out chicks… a stormy night… where should we put all these chicks?

 Finally got my garden in and mulched so I thought I’d give you a tour of it while it’s still looking good.

 Why did we decide to keep chance?
 Watch and find out…

 The tomatoes aren’t looking so great so it’s time to get them planted.
 Dylan’s been doing more work on his go cart and it’s starting to take shape.
-Just … Continue reading

 This wind!!
 It’s been blowing non stop for days which has made it impossible to get much done outside.
 So instead we’re staying in and making bath bombs and slime.